Photo by Moonrider Productions

 ADULT COURSES

-Our lineup for the 2023–2024 adult courses for is here, and registration is now open for Acting 101 and Musical Theatre 101!
-Read more about our courses below.
+Our lineup of adult courses for 2025–2026 is here!
+Registration is now open for Acting 102 and Community Creates while applications are open for our NEW in-person Playwriting 102 program!
+Read more about our courses and season line-up below:

 Where: BMO Theatre Centre